Northampton Parish, New Brunswick: Local service districts

-Both LSDs assess for community & recreation services and the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+Both LSDs assessed for community & recreation services and the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Northampton Parish

 The local service district of the parish of Northampton originally comprised the entire parish; it now includes only the northern river grants and the interior of the parish.

 The parish LSD was established in 1966 to assess for fire protection after the abolition of county government under the new Municipalities Act.
 Community services were added in 1967 and recreational and sports facilities in 2011.

-The taxing authority is 210.00 Northampton.
+The taxing authority was 210.00 Northampton.

 LSD advisory committee: Yes.
-Chair Graham Gill sits on the board of the WVRSC.
+Chair Graham Gill sat on the board of the WVRSC in 2020.

 Upper and Lower Northampton

-Upper and Lower Northampton comprises the Saint John River grants from the southern intersection of Route 105 and Parker Road.
+Upper and Lower Northampton comprised the Saint John River grants from the southern intersection of Route 105 and Parker Road.

 The LSD was established in 1987 to add first aid & ambulance services and recreational facilities.

-The taxing authority is 231.00 Upper & Lower Northampton.
+The taxing authority was 231.00 Upper & Lower Northampton.

 LSD advisory committee: Yes.
-Chair Ed Stone has sat on the WVRSC board since at least 2015.
+Chair Ed Stone sat on the WVRSC board from at least 2015.
 Stone was listed as the Chair of Northampton in 2015 and 2016 and as an alternate LSD board member in 2017 and 2018.